andreluizbvs/liveness_system/Report.md

 - Other minor supporting libs
 - Of course, the Python language + Python Notebooks for really fast prototyping
 - Github Copilot for productivity boost
-- Nvidia GPU and CUDA for faster training, evaluation and inference times
+- Nvidia GPU and CUDA for faster training, evaluation and inference times (CPU execution is also available)

 ## Files' details